-3) Behaviour of parent : self-harm – this can include self-mutilation (click here to read my article on the science behind self-harming behaviour), attemted suicide or even completed suicide
+3) Behaviour of parent: self-harm – this can include self-mutilation (click here to read my article on the science behind self-harming behaviour), attempted suicide or even completed suicide

-Potential effect on offspring : anxiety, insecurity, fear of abandoment
+Potential effect on offspring: anxiety, insecurity, fear of abandonment

-8) Behaviour of parent : spltting – this refers to the parent seeing the child in alternating extremes eg full of admiration for the child one day, but full of hatred and contempt the next
+8) Behaviour of parent: splitting – this refers to the parent seeing the child in alternating extremes eg full of admiration for the child one day, but full of hatred and contempt the next

 As can be seen from the above, the effect of a BPD parent on the offspring can lead to the offspring him/herself developing symptoms of BPD.
-Indeed, those raised by a BPD parent are at far greater risk themselves of developing full blown BPD than are those who were raised in a relatively stable environment.
+Indeed, those raised by a BPD parent are at a far greater risk themselves of developing full-blown BPD than are those who were raised in a relatively stable environment.

 BPD is a very serious condition (click here to read my article on BPD) and, if you feel you are at risk of developing it, it is highly recommended you seek the advice of an appropriate professional to consider therapy options.
 Currently, one of the main therapies for those suffering from the symptoms of BPD is DIALECTICAL BEHAVIOUR THERAPY (click here to read my article about this).

-Above eBooks now available for immediate download from Amazon. $4.99 each.
+View my eBooks which are now available for immediate download from Amazon.
 CLICK HERE.